September 28, 2016

 If interested in attending the meeting, please RSVP to the Chisholm Trail Museum at firstname.lastname@example.org or 405-375-5176.
 The museum is located at 605 Zellers Avenue in Kingfisher.

 The Black Heritage Committee is authorized by the Oklahoma Historical Society Board of Directors.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.